Menthalion/FateProvidence/README.md

 #### Using an action with a skill that isn’t normally used with it

-Narrative license and stunt families already cover most of these cases, which means a bonus-granting skill would be superior in specific situations.
+Narrative license and stunt families cover most of these cases, which means a bonus-granting skill or rule-changing swap skill would be more effective.

 ## Skills